v79/Cantilever/.junie/guidelines.md

 4. Test locally using the provided test events
 5. Deploy to a development environment for integration testing

+### Logging

+1. For Lambda functions, make use of the LambdaLogger class provided by AWS Lambda
+2. Use three logging levels - INFO, WARN and ERROR as appropriate

 ### Common Patterns

 1. **Lambda Handler Pattern**: